Kidsit Founder, Editor, Illustrator, and father of three beautiful kids in Sydney, Australia.

-You can often pre-emptively deal with whining by ensuring that the preschooler is getting enough positive attention before they get to that stage.
+You can often preemptively deal with whining by ensuring that the preschooler is getting lots of positive attention before they get to that state.

 A preschooler's brain is still developing.
-Too much time playing with a tablet or watching television literally changes this brain development, and can shorten a child's attention span for the rest of their life .
+Too much time playing with a tablet or watching television literally changes the way the brain develops and can shorten a child's attention span for the rest of their life (source).

-So while it seems like an easy solution to just put kids in front of a screen in the short term, it can really have some detrimental effects in the long term.
+So, while it seems like an easy solution to just put kids in front of a screen in the short term, it can really have some detrimental effects in the long run.

 Try to save screen time for when parents are home and need to keep kids distracted for a little bit.
-As a babysitter you're getting paid to keep kids stimulated, so don't start to rely on having electronics do that part of your job for you.
+As a babysitter, you're getting paid to keep them interested and motivated, so don't rely on electronics to do that part of your job for you.

 For my kids, I only allow screen time when someone is cooking.
-This works our great for multiple reasons:
+This works out great for multiple reasons:

 Kids can be mentally stimulated by all sorts of things.
-Even just going for a walk around the block and seeing all sorts of different things like big trucks and people on bicycles can keep their interest and help them learn.
+Even just going for a walk around the block and seeing different things like big trucks and people on bicycles can keep their interest and help them learn.
 Crafts or activities are fun, too, and will aid in the development of fine motor skills.

 Here are some common mistakes to avoid when babysitting a preschooler.

-Both following routines too closely or getting too far off track can be problems when you're watching a preschooler.
+Both following routines too closely or getting too far off track can create problems when you're watching a preschooler.

-You don't want to overschedule and have something arranged for every single minute of the day.
-Kids need some downtime to just relax and unwind a bit too.
+It’s not a good idea to overschedule by having something arranged for every single minute of the day.
+Kids need some downtime just to relax and unwind a bit too.
 Unscheduled time has more potential to stimulate their creativity and imagination.

 Packing too much into your routines can cause problems when it comes time to get the kids to bed.
-You may have done tons of activities with them throughout the evening to get them tired out and ready for bed.
-But kids usually need some time to calm down and unwind before they'll be able to get into bed and fall asleep right away.
+You may have had a lot of fun doing activities with them throughout the evening to tire them out before bedtime.
+But kids usually need some time to calm down and unwind before they'll be able to get into bed and fall asleep.

 If you think you might be overscheduling, try to specifically fit in breaks for downtime between different activities.
-Leave a gap of time to relax with relaxing activities, like reading a story before naps or bedtime so that kids don't have to go straight from running around to lying down.
-Usually, I just call this "free play" time where the child can play with toys or chill out.
+Usually, I just call this "free play" when the child can quietly play with toys or chill out.
+Leave a gap of time to relax with relaxing activities, like reading a story before naps or bedtime, so that kids don't have to go straight from actively running around to lying down.

 The opposite of following your schedule too rigidly is to stray from it too much.
-If you're not consistent with a preschooler's daily routine, they tend to get confused which can lead to more temper tantrums and acting out.
+If you're not consistent with a preschooler's daily routine, they tend to get confused, which can lead to temper tantrums and acting out.

-Consistency is good across the board when it comes to mealtime, discipline, or sleep habits.
+Consistency is best across the board when it comes to mealtime, discipline, or sleep habits.
 It doesn't have to be 100%, but it should be pretty close.
 Aim to be consistent most of the time and only make a few minor exceptions here or there when circumstances dictate a need for some flexibility.
 In those cases, make it clear that it is an exception, and that you will then be returning to the regular routine.

-Playing might seem like just goofing around, but it's actually a very important part of how kids learn .
+Playing might seem like just goofing around, but it actually contributes in a significant way toward how kids learn (source).

-Play is how preschoolers learn most of their physical skills, cognitive concepts, social skills, and language skills.
-Dramatic play, also known as make-believe or pretending, is an important aspect of play for preschoolers.
+Play is how preschoolers attain most of their physical abilities as well as develop cognitive concepts, language, and social skills.
+Dramatic play, also known as make-believe or pretend, is an essential aspect of play for preschoolers.

-Playing with puppets, dressing up, doing crafts, or completing simple board games or puzzles are all great activities that are both fun and a learning experience.
+Playing with puppets, dressing up, doing crafts, and completing simple board games or puzzles are all fun activities that create opportunities for learning.

-Be sure to mix in a variety of play activities that stimulate the preschooler you're babysitting in different ways.
-Mix physical activities with ones that really require them to use their brain.
+Be sure to mix in a variety of play activities that stimulate a preschooler’s development in different ways.
+Mix more physically-oriented activities with ones that require them to use their brain actively.

-Even doing housework or chores can be play for a child if they voluntarily choose to do it, and it's not a task that's assigned to them.
+Even doing housework can be transformed into an opportunity to play if the child voluntarily chooses to do it, and it's not a task that's assigned to them.

-It's easy to fall into the trap of only reacting to negative reactions like temper tantrums while ignoring all of the good things that preschoolers do.
+It's easy to fall into the trap of reacting only to negative actions like temper tantrums while ignoring all of the good things that preschoolers do.

 Kids just love attention and, if they don't receive recognition for positive behavior, they will settle for negative attention.
 So, if the only time you acknowledge them is when they do something bad, that's what they're going to continue to do.

-Lots of babysitters focus on telling kids what not to do.
-But not enough focus on rewarding good behavior when they do something positive.
+Lots of babysitters focus on telling kids what not to do, and they don't make a concerted attempt to reward good behavior right when it happens.

-Positive reinforcement can be done with verbal praise or by giving a big hug whenever they did something positive or mature.
-You should reward all kinds of positive behaviors from preschoolers like putting their toys away, washing their hands, being friendly to other kids, or even just sitting and listening quietly.
+Positive reinforcement can be done with verbal praise or by giving a big hug whenever the child does something positive or mature.
+You should reward all kinds of good behaviors from preschoolers like when they are putting their toys away, washing their hands, being friendly to other kids, or even just sitting and listening quietly.